-When promoting the snapshots, make sure to create and select the endpoints as needed, and make sure the endpoints are authenticated with Security Token.
+When promoting the snapshots, make sure to create and select the endpoints as needed.
+See additional notes in the following procedure for solution-specific and upgrade selections.

 To promote a snapshot:

 - 1. In the SBM Application Repository navigation pane, click Solutions and then select the Solutions tab. - 2.
 Select the solution and click Open Snapshots.